 Eliyanna Kaiser, Advocacy Advisor

 Alongside Audacia, Eliyanna is the cofounder of the Speak Up!
 Media and Advocacy Program.
 Audacia and Eliyanna codeveloped the media training and advocacy workshops, as well as the guides that complement these workshops.
-She lives with her wife and their twin sons in Harlem, and volunteers her expertise to RedUP.
+She lives with her wife and their twin sons in Manhattan, and volunteers her expertise to RedUP.